zml-w/ZZZ_ZML_English_Patch/README.md

 <img width="807" height="77" alt="屏幕截图 2025-09-03 124948" src="https://github.com/user-attachments/assets/5ff21b5f-12f5-4946-bc57-a97922dd2374" />

 # 💕 Brief Introduction to the Nodes:
 **This is a feature-rich COMFYUI custom node pack, mainly related to “Image, Text, Integer, LoRA Loader, Mask”, along with some miscellaneous small tools.
-Currently, there are 60+ nodes in total, and generally, new nodes are added every two days.**
+Currently, there are 70+ nodes in total.**

 `I developed these according to my own needs.`